A dog stands on a grassy hillside with wildflowers, looking to the side.

 Greenhouse Gas Footprint

-In 2024, Ollie conducted a comprehensive GHG assessment, which included Scope 1-3 emissions.
-We’re committed to conducting an annual greenhouse gas (GHG) inventory, which will enable us to set GHG reduction goals over time.
+In 2024, we conducted a comprehensive GHG assessment, which included Scope 1-3 emissions.
+We’re committed to conducting annual inventories, which will allow us to set GHG reduction goals over time.

 Reduce First

-In 2025, we conducted our first comprehensive materials audit to understand everything that we buy, use, and ship, so that we can set a progressive plan to reduce, reuse, recycle, and recover materials.
-We’re working with our vendors to use less material in shipping to our Fulfillment Centers, and to establish waste reduction goals in our operations.
+In 2025, we conducted our first comprehensive materials audit to understand everything that we buy, use, and ship, to set a progressive plan to reduce, reuse, recycle, and recover materials.
+We’re working with our vendors to reduce material usage in shipping to our fulfillment centers and to establish waste reduction goals.

 A brown dog stands in a sunlit forest, surrounded by tall trees and green foliage, gazing upwards.